testcase/mlmat/README.md

 mlpack has a number of prerequisites

 The minimal I find to work need boost, ensmallen and cereal libraries.
-I can them from homebrew
+I get them from homebrew

 `brew install boost`
 `brew install ensmallen`